nidhibajaj213/employee-payroll-system/readme.md

-he **Employee Payroll System** is a comprehensive software solution designed to manage and automate payroll processes for companies.
+The **Employee Payroll System** is a comprehensive software solution designed to manage and automate payroll processes for companies.
 It allows businesses to handle employee data, calculate salaries, and generate payroll reports with ease.

 ## Features